Meka1610/Death---Final-Project-/README.md

 ## Communication Protocols / Strategies

 ---
-Private Slack Channel created (includes all group members) All group memershave shared pone and personal email infomation in case of urgent issues Meetings via Slack huddle
+Private Slack Channel created (includes group members) Group members have shared phone and personal email infomation in case of urgent issues Meetings via Slack huddle, in-person

+---
 ## Presentation

+---

+The presentation wil be created using google slides

 ---
 #### Topic Selected:

 ---
 Death Rates for the top 10 causes of death

 ---
 #### Rationale for Topic Selection: